 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using other medicines to dissolve blood clots (such as streptokinase or Streptase®), a blood thinner (such as warfarin or Coumadin®), or pain or arthritis medicine (such as aspirin, ibuprofen, naproxen, Advil®, Aleve®, Ecotrin®, or Motrin®).
+- Make sure your doctor knows if you are using other medicines to dissolve blood clots (such as streptokinase, Streptase®), a blood thinner (such as warfarin, Coumadin®), or pain or arthritis medicine (such as aspirin, diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Voltaren®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding.
-Tell your doctor if you have kidney disease, liver disease, blood vessel disorders, or if you have recently had surgery or dental work.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, blood vessel disorders, or if you have recently had surgery or dental work.

 - Some medical conditions may make using lepirudin dangerous because it increases your risk of bleeding.
 These conditions include any type of bleeding in your body (such as a bleeding ulcer), or a bleeding disorder such as hemophilia.
 Other conditions include uncontrolled high blood pressure, a bacterial infection of the heart, or a history of strokes.